Javier Martinez – Executive Director

 Dr. Kristine Suozzi – Vice-President

 Kristine Suozzi, Ph.D. is a former New Mexico of Health Department/ Public Health Division Director, the current coordinator for the New Mexico Health Equity Working Group, and a member of the Bernalillo County Place Matters Team.
 Dr. Suozzi has dedicated her professional career to promoting community health equity and reducing disparities.
-She worked as an evaluator for the Albuquerque Partnership before joining the Board in 2013.
+She worked as an evaluator for the Partnership for Community Action before joining the Board in 2013.

 Jaen Ugalde – Treasurer